-A Registered address is fundamentally different from a Business address but they can be the same address.
+A Registered address is fundamentally different from a Business address, but they can be the same address.

 Your Business Address is where the day-to-day running of your company takes place.
 It is also known as a trading address.
 When you purchase a business address, it a mail forwarding service and the CRO and other businesses and people need to know where to send you business post.

 Your Registered Office is your official company address where the CRO asks you to keep all of your statutory books and records, and it is officially named as a record on the CRO.

 For example, a company may trade from a shop on Grafton Street in Dublin, where their staff and management are based.
-But their Registered Office is likely to be held with their accountant, since important official mail from the Companies Registration Office needs to be received and tracked there.
+But their Registered Office is likely to be held with their accountant since important official mail from the Companies Registration Office needs to be received and tracked there.

 You can use the same address for both Business Address and Registered Office, but they are intentionally named differently.
 If you are confused about the difference between a Registered Address and a Business Address, don’t worry.
 We find it is helpful to consider that the Companies Registration Office is most interested in your Registered Office Address and the Revenue Commissioners need to know your Business Address.

-Another difference is that a sole trader does not need a registered address only a business address.
+Another difference is that a sole trader does not need a registered address, only a business address.
 Only limited companies need to have a registered address and a business address.

 What Address Can I Use For My Registered Office?